commschamp/cc_tutorial/tutorials/tutorial1/README.md

 ```
 The internals of `comms::processAllWithDispatch()` (when used) perform **compile time**
 evaluation of the message interface class options and perform similar polymorphic
-dispatch if it is supported (`comms::option::Handler` option is used).
+dispatch if it is supported (`comms::option::app::Handler` option is used).
 In case
 this option is not provided different dispatch method is used.
 Various dispatch
 methods will be covered in details in later tutorial(s).